 Pronation Vs Supination Foot – The Most Effective Method to Improve the Way Your Child Walks!

-Has your child been complaining about foot and leg pain?
-Have you noticed your child walking and running differently?
-If your child has been experiencing foot or leg pain, it might be caused by pronation or supination.
-It’s important to identify which of the two your child has, since the shoes a child with pronation needs are very different than those for a child with supination.
+Has your child been complaining about foot and leg pain or have you noticed your child walking and running differently?
+Are you wondering whether your child is dealing with pronation or supination?
+Most parents can’t tell the difference between pronation and supination, but you must know which one your child has as the shoes a child with pronation needs are very different from those for a child with supination.

 When children have pronation or supination, their feet might turn inwards or outwards, which leads them to put pressure on parts of their bodies where they are not supposed to.
 This is what normally leads to foot and leg pain.